choderalab/modelforge/docs/getting_started.rst

 Defining Runtime Variables
 +++++++++++++++++++++++++++++++++++++++

-These variables are not part of the potential, dataset, or training routine but define the computational environment.
+To define various aspects of the compute environment, various runtime parameters can be set.
 Here is an example of a runtime variable definition:

 .. code-block:: toml